aruniot099/Biometric_Attendance/README.md

 Ubuntu OS:

+5. Connect the circuit as per the codes/pin_connection.xlsx.

-5. Install PLatformio  on Terminal using  pip3 install platformio
+6. Install PLatformio  on Terminal using  pip3 install platformio

-6. Navigate to codes folder and edit src/main.cpp
+7. Navigate to codes folder and edit src/main.cpp

-7. Edit  WIFI crentials and google scripts as per the requirment.
+8. Edit  WIFI crentials and google scripts as per the requirment.

-8. Generate bin file using : pio run (or) sudo pio run
+9. Generate bin file using : pio run (or) sudo pio run

-9.  upload the bin file on Esp32  using : pio run -t nobuild -t upload (or) sudo pio run -t nobuild -t upload
+10.  upload the bin file on Esp32  using : pio run -t nobuild -t upload (or) sudo pio run -t nobuild -t upload

-10. Connect the circuit as per the codes/pin_connection.xlsx.
+10.